fulll/hiring/DataEngineer/Intermediate/README.md

 ## Intermediate Data Engineer test
 ### Context
-A supermarket stores their transaction data in a relational database for further analysis.
-The transaction data is uploaded to the system as an CSV file a few times per day.
-Each transaction has an unique `id`.
+A supermarket stores its transaction data in a relational database for further analysis.
+The transaction data is uploaded to the system as a CSV file multiple times per day.
+Each transaction has a unique `id`.
 As a data engineer, your task is to implement and maintain a pipeline to store the transaction data in the database.

 ### Elements
 For the test, the following elements are provided: